nilsheuman/context-provider/README.md

 ## Overview

+The Stack Overflow context fetcher is doing the following:
-Searching on google, parsing the results and for each result, queries the Stack Exchange API for the answers.
-It limits searches to the stackoverflow domain with `site: site:stackoverflow.com`.
-It only returns accepted answers.
+- Searching on Google with `site: site:stackoverflow.com`.
+Then parses the results to JSON.
+- For each result, queries the Stack Exchange API for the answers and filters on accepted answers.
+- Returns the answers in a format compatible with continue.dev context

+## Using

 To use it, the config for continue.dev needs to be updated, then the app should be started.

-It will show the web pages that are loaded, so you can handle any captchas the shows up.
+The app the google results that are loaded, so you can handle any potential captchas.

-Stack Exchange have a limit of 300 request per day.
+Note: Stack Exchange have a limit of 300 request per day.

 ## Continue.dev Config